JoshPaulie/AsyncOWM-py/readme.md

 # An Async, Pythonic, OpenWeatherMap Wrapper

 ## About
-**AsyncOWM-py** is, predictably, an async wrapper for the OpenWeatherMap API written in Python
+**AsyncOWM-py** is, predictably, an async wrapper for "current weather data" from the OpenWeatherMap API written in Python.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)